- Who We Are

 - Pro Bono

 Children's Law Center works to give every child in the District of Columbia a solid foundation of family, health, and education.
-Learn more about our organization with fact sheets that describe our work overall and in each of these three areas.
+Learn more about our organization with fact sheets that describe our work.

 In May 2012, Children’s Law Center published a plan with practical recommendations, Improving the Children's Mental Health System in the District of Columbia.
 The complete plan (48 pages) or the executive summary are available: